 He wrote the tuning and biographical notes for Henry Birdsey’s Half-Dragged (OM 2027) and the opening essay for Jim Nollman’s Music for Swimming and Flying (OM 2033).

 Liam Herb is also an active performer and composer recently having had works featured at the Center for New Music (SF) and the San Francisco Conservatory.
-His recorded work can be heard on Jakob Battick’s Rabbit’s Moon (2021), the compilation album The Drop Bear’s Song (Aquarium Drunkard, 2019), and L&M’s Recordings 11.1.2020-2.1.2021 (2021).
+His recorded work can be heard on Jakob Battick’s Rabbit’s Moon (2021), the compilation album The Drop Bear’s Song (Aquarium Drunkard, 2019), L&M’s Recordings 11.1.2020-2.1.2021 (2021) and Glass, Works!
+(2022).
 He has also served as technical producer for Charles Amirkhanian’s Audible Autopsy (For Anthony J Gnazzo) and Ratchet Attach It, for marching band drumline, ratchets, bells, and manipulated historical player piano rolls.